 In the runup to Jan.
 6, 2021, these false certificates were used in an effort to claim that Vice President Mike Pence could decide either not to recognize any electors from these “disputed states” (meaning an outright Trump win) or else delay the certification of the election.

-What follows is a chronological Timeline that provides the most comprehensive factual record to date showing the points of contact between Donald Trump and his close associates and the false alternate slate of electors scheme.
+What follows is a Timeline that provides the most comprehensive factual record to date showing the points of contact between Donald Trump and his close associates and the false slate of electors scheme.
+This includes documents recently disclosed as a result of the settlement of Penebaker v.
+Hitt, the civil case brought against the false Wisconsin electors and the attorneys who abetted them.

-Just Security is separately publishing a Backgrounder on the alternate slate of electors scheme as well as a legal analysis of the activities by a leading election law scholar.
+Just Security has separately published a Backgrounder on the alternate slate of electors scheme as well as a legal analysis of the activities by a leading election law scholar.
+An analytical examination authored by attorneys at the Institute for Constitutional Advocacy and Protection, who litigated the Penebaker case, is also available.

 A few findings that are contained in the Timeline below: